Ozzie Albies Player Props: Braves vs. Padres

 Ozzie Albies At The Plate

-- Albies has a home run and a walk while batting .250.
+- Albies is batting .212 with a home run and a walk.

-- In six of seven games this year, Albies has picked up at least one hit, including one game with multiple hits.
+- Albies has picked up a hit in six games this year (75.0%), including one multi-hit game.

-- He has hit a home run in one of seven games, and in 3.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.